 Although the stages are labor-intensive, they are simple to follow.
 There are various phases involved, from gathering and sorting to preparing for sale, that you may readily follow.
 Of course, you may immediately benefit from e-waste recycling while simultaneously helping to conserve the environment.

 Electronic recycling R2-certified companies, such as TechWaste Recycling, may also handle your e-waste disposal.
-Call them to schedule a pickup, and see the location areas we serve.
+Call them to schedule a pickup.